 Note: Rules only work while Outlook is running unless you use an Exchange or Microsoft 365 account.
 If you close Outlook, auto-forwarding pauses until you reopen it.

 Setting up an Outlook email forwarding rule can save you hours of manual sorting.
-Microsoft’s confirms that forwarding rules can be combined with filters to manage both internal and external mail efficiently.
+Microsoft’s official support guide confirms that forwarding rules can be combined with filters to manage both internal and external mail efficiently.

 If you primarily use the web version of Outlook, forwarding is easier to set up and runs continuously in the cloud, even when you are offline.